Club Media Officers

 With increasing facilities available to everyone to publish photos on websites and social media it is important to obtain permission from demonstrators and teachers before making photos of their designs publicly available.
 Liaise with the Programme Secretary to get the demonstrator/teacher to complete a Media Permission Form.

-To comply with the 2018 General Data Protection Regulations (GDPR) details of the club officer whose contact information is published on the club pages of this website should be submitted annually using BBandO Data Protection Club Contacts on Web Agreement Form and should be emailed from their email address to Media Officer and Area Secretary.
+To comply with the 2018 General Data Protection Regulations (GDPR) details of any club officer or member whose contact information is published on the club pages of this website should be submitted using the GDPR Form for Club Contacts

 National Flower Arranging Day